Then visit the Yasukuni like Justin Bieber

 3. Established in 1869, the Yasukuni enshrines the souls of the 2.46 million Japanese, including women who died while serving for the military-volunteer corps (in places such as the bloody battlefield of Okinawa).
 Heroes of Sino-Japanese war (1894 - 95), Russo - Japanese war (1904), World War 1 (1914 - 1918) as well as WW2 -"Battle of Peleliu" (1944)sleep in peace in the Yasukuni.

-It is a universal right for any citizen worldwide to commemorate those who sacrificed their lives for their country.
+Just think for a minute ladies and gentlemen, isn’t it a universal right for any citizen worldwide to commemorate those who sacrificed their lives for their country?
 Americans visit the Arlington, the Australians visit the "Australian War Memorial" and the Japanese visit the Yasukuni.
 And just as a reminder, the shrine is nowhere near a "Dark Evil Voldemort Shrine" often depicted by Chinese state run media- propagandas, but in fact also a jolly place.
 Yasukuni Shrine Mitama Festival - Way of enjoying guide will tell you why.

 I go to the Yasukuni on a Tozai line subway, Kudanshita station to pray for world peace.
 And so do the others.

 Seeing is believing fellas.
 Don't be duped by your favorite ‘Fake News’ or the Russians!